jadilorenzo/obsidian/Introductory Logic/Unit 1 Review Answered (with book).md

 Introduction
 ﻿﻿﻿1.
 What is reasoning?
 	Reasoning is drawing proper conclusions from other information.
-﻿﻿﻿1.
+﻿﻿﻿2.
 Why has God given men the ability to reason?
 	﻿﻿﻿God has given men reason to interact with each other and, in the end, with God.
-﻿﻿﻿2.
+﻿﻿﻿3.
 What is formal logic?
 In what way is logic an "attribute" of God?
 	﻿﻿﻿Formal logic is the science and art of reasoning well.
-﻿﻿﻿3.
+﻿﻿﻿4.
 What is the Law of Excluded Middle?
 	﻿﻿﻿A statement is either true or false.
-﻿﻿﻿4.
+﻿﻿﻿5.
 What is the Law of Identity?
-	﻿﻿﻿If a statement is true
+	﻿﻿﻿If a statement is true, it is true.
-﻿﻿﻿5.
+﻿﻿﻿6.
 What is the Law of Non-contradiction?
+	﻿﻿﻿A statement can not be both true and false.
-﻿﻿﻿6.
-How does formal logic differ from informal logic?
+7. How does formal logic differ from informal logic?
+	Informal logic is indirectly related to reasoning as it covers the basic operations of thinking such as defining terms, relating terms, and relating statements.
-﻿﻿﻿7.
-What are some of the topics dealt with under informal logic?
+8. What are some of the topics dealt with under informal logic?
+	It covers the basic operations of thinking such as defining terms, relating terms, and relating statements.
-﻿﻿﻿8.
-What are the two branches of formal logic?
+9. What are the two branches of formal logic?
+	Induction and deduction
-﻿﻿﻿9.
-What are some differences between induction and deduction?
+10. What are some differences between induction and deduction?
+	Induction deals with probabble results based off categories.
+	Deduction deals with whether conclusions follow from the premises.
-﻿﻿﻿10.
-What are two branches of deduction?
+11. What are two branches of deduction?
+	Categorical logic and propositional logic
-﻿﻿﻿11.
-Who first developed categorical logic, and when did he live?
+12. Who first developed categorical logic, and when did he live?
+	Aristotle (384-322 B.C.)
-﻿﻿﻿12.
-What is one difference between categorical logic and propositional logic?
+13. What is one difference between categorical logic and propositional logic?
+	Categorical logic connects terms.
+	Propositional logic connects propositions.
-﻿﻿﻿13.
-What are the branches of logic dealt with in this book?
+14. What are the branches of logic dealt with in this book?
+	Informal Logic
+		Terms
+		Statements
+		Informal fallacies

 Lesson 1: The Purposes and Types of Definitions,
 1. ﻿﻿﻿What is a term?